-The first Target store in the country opened on May 1, 1962, on Snelling Avenue near County Road B in Roseville.
+The first Target store in the country opened on May 3, 1962, on Snelling Avenue near County Road B in Roseville.
 Coincidentally, 1962 was also the year that the first Kmart and Wal-Mart stores opened.
 The Roseville Target store was demolished and rebuilt in 2005.
-The third Target store was in Crystal, and the fourth in Duluth, all opened in 1962.

 The 32-acre tract was part of 220 acres that belonged to Frank B. Hart in 1926.
 G. Fred Lohman of Calhoun Realty purchased the property (along with the future Knollwood property) in 1929.
 Lohman had originally envisioned the property as part of an expanded shopping center with stores and bridges on either side of Minnehaha Creek, but couldn’t get commercial zoning for the western end.